-Norepinephrine uncouples proteins, particularly UCP1, within the mitochondrial membrane, leading your body to think you have no energy, and ramp up Mitochondria production, 10 consecutive sessions can increase Brown fat by as much as 38%
+Norepinephrine uncouples proteins, particularly UCP1, within the mitochondrial membrane, leading your body to think you have no energy.
+So it ramps up Mitochondria production.
+10 consecutive sessions can increase Brown fat by as much as 38%

-Brown Fat can essentially turn calories from food into heat.
+Brown Fat is different because it can essentially turn calories we get from food into heat.

 Indeed, studies show that cold exposure increases Brown Fat activity which leads to increased calorie expenditure.
-Researchers concluded that frequent cold exposures might be an acceptable and economical way to address the current obesity epidemic, and could serve as a main means of weight loss
+Researchers concluded that frequent cold exposures might be an acceptable and economical way to address the current obesity epidemic, and could serve as an effective means of weight loss

-In fact, a lack of Brown Fat has been linked with obesity.
+In fact, a lack of Brown Fat has been linked to obesity.

-Cold exposure increase shivering which is a contraction of muscles, and also burns calories.
+Cold exposure increases shivering, which is a contraction of muscles, and also burns calories.